 In the moment, the seven elements of the Conversation Iceberg guide your choices:

-• Objective: Keep sight of your goal.
+• Intention: Keep sight of your goal.

 • Assumptions: Check whether your interpretations are accurate.